Big Bend National Park: Animals

-Most of the animals are not visible in the day, particularly in the desert.
-The park comes alive at night, with many of the animals foraging for food.
-About 150 cougar (Puma concolor) sightings are reported per year, despite the fact that only two dozen cougars live in the park.
+Most animals are not visible during the day, particularly in the desert.
+The park comes alive at night, as many animals forage for food.
+About 150 cougar (Puma concolor) sightings are reported per year, even though only two dozen cougars live in the park.
 Other species that inhabit the park include coyote (Canis latrans), kangaroo rat (Dipodomys spp.), greater roadrunner (Geococcyx californianus), golden eagle (Aquila chrysaetos), gray fox (Urocyon cinereoargenteus), collared peccary (Dicotyles tajacu), and black-tailed jackrabbit (Lepus californicus).
 Mexican black bears (Ursus americanus eremicus) are also present in the mountain areas.

 Plans to reintroduce the Mexican wolf (Canis lupus baileyi) to Big Bend National Park were rejected in the late 1980s by the state of Texas.
-Disagreement over the reintroduction included the question of whether the park contained enough prey animals, such as deer and javelinas, to sustain a wolf population.
+Disagreement over the reintroduction centered on whether the park had enough prey, such as deer and javelinas, to sustain a wolf population.